Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for simplicial operads

 the map of operads $k$ is a Morita weak equivalence.
 The only colour of $\mathcal{P}$ which is not in the image of $k$ is $f'(1)$, which is clearly a homotopy retract of $f'(0)=k(f(0))$.
-This proves that $k$ is homotopically essentially surjective, hence we only have to prove that it is homotopically fully faithful.
+This proves that $k$ is homotopically essentially surjective up to retracts, hence we only have to prove that it is homotopically fully faithful.